Talk to a lawyer @499

 FAQs

-Is harassment a crime?
+Q. Is harassment a crime?

 Yes, any kind of harassment is a crime as per various sections of the Indian Penal Code, 1860.

-How can I prove mental harassment?
+Q. How can I prove mental harassment?

 Mental harassment can be proved through medical reports of the victim and evidence of communications like emails or WhatsApp chats between the victim and the accused.

-Where to complaint against mental harassment?
+Q. Where to complain against mental harassment?

-Domestic harassment complaints can be sent filed at the police station and workplace complaints can be filed in the labor courts.
+Domestic harassment complaints can be filed at the police station and workplace complaints can be filed in the labor courts.